The busy developers guide to (a)synchronicity and promises in Javascript.

 Promises, promises, promises.

-sister function, which wraps up the core behavior at the OS level in a callback implemented async feature set.
-Predominantly, however, the common approach to asynchronicity in JavaScript is the use of the Promise behavior.
+Javascript manages asynchronicity in a number of ways.
+From the non-browser domain, (e.g. server-side, using the term loosely).
+Here, asynchronicity is now available with many core features of Node, particularly when undertaking OS level IO operations, managing files, and directories.
+This arises in the form of asynchronous versions of previous synchronous functions and methods.
+For example, the highly cited readFile() function in Node, also has a readFileAsync sister function, which wraps up the core behaviour at the OS level in a callback implemented async feature set.
+Predominantly, however, the common approach to asynchronicity in JavaScript is the use of the Promise behaviour.
 Promises are JavaScript implementations of the standard approach to indicating a function, method, or equivalent unit of work, is destined for the callback queue, and not to expect (assign) the result to any reference that is required immediately after execution.

-Promises are not particularly new, the syntactical language construct Promise is fairly new, but this is merely a pretty and clear way to implement the callback future contract behavior.
+Promises are not particularly new, the syntactical language construct Promise is fairly new, but this is merely a pretty and clear way to implement the callback future contract behaviour.
 In fact, in the browser Promises are commonly a way to better create the “Asynchronous JavaScript and XML (AJAX) pattern,that was formed many moons ago.
 Back in the day, it was a bit of a coding feat to keep things simple especially considering each browser had varying amounts of support for it, which required the developer to write checks for!

-Thankfully nowadays, it's merely a standardized Promise, under the hood, there can still be mechanics going on depending on whether one is using an external library such as Axios, the core javascript fetch api , or the core Promise implementation in Javascript.
+Thankfully nowadays, it’s merely a standardised Promise, under the hood, there can still be mechanics going on depending on whether one is using an external library such as Axios, the core javascript fetch api , or the core Promise implementation in Javascript.
 Regardless of this, the concept remains the same, a Promise is as it suggests, it is a contract with the event loop that at some stage in the cycle this unit of work will be fired, it will be called back into the main thread, and return something.
-It will not happen immediately but it will at some stage, "I promise".
+It will not happen immediately but it will at some stage, “I promise”.

 Promise implementations in Javascript.